 - LCA based tools

 We develop different types of tools based on LCA, which can be used to generate results for various products and scenarios.
 The tools can be build for use by non-experts such as sales people or product developers.
-See example of an LCA based tool here (attachment with the circuit tool)

 - Cradle-to-Cradle (CtC)